▶️ Central Oregon teams navigate through Tuesday's snow during soccer playoffs

 “I was worried we aren’t going to be able to snow or it would be delayed and something was going to happen with the game and to see all the parents out here shoveling the snow,” said Summit junior soccer player Max Basurto.

-More than 30 people, primarily parents, came to the rescue, shovels in hand.
+More than 30 people, primarily parents, came to the rescue with shovels in hand.

-Bend was eliminated from the state playoffs, while the Storm advanced to the next round.
+Bend was eliminated from the state playoffs, losing to Centennial 2-0, while the Storm advanced to the next round by beating Corvallis 1-0.

 Despite the cold weather elements, Summit players say if it keeps snowing, it’s something they’ll handle.